New charges in Mackinaw murder case - NewsBreak

 WAND TV

 SPRINGFIELD, Ill.
-(WAND) - A teenager who was killed in a shooting Wednesday night has been identified.
+(WAND) - One teen died and another person was injured in a shooting in Springfield Wednesday night.
 Police were called to the 2200 block of East Cedar around 8:30 p.m.
-When the arrived, they learned a victim had arrived at the hospital with a gunshot wound to the lower torso.
-His injury was considered non-life-threatening.
+When the arrived, they learned a victim had arrived at the hospital with a gunshot wound to the...